Yeast infection symptoms, what causes them, over-the-counter vs prescription treatment, and when to see a provider.

 Recurrent Yeast Infections

 Recurrent vulvovaginal candidiasis (RVVC) is defined as four or more symptomatic yeast infections within a 12-month period.
-This condition affects approximately 5 to 8 percent of women and can significantly impact quality of life, causing ongoing discomfort, anxiety, and frustration with repeated treatment cycles.
+It affects about 5 to 8 percent of women.
+RVVC can hurt quality of life and cause ongoing discomfort, anxiety, and frustration with repeated treatment cycles.

-Management of recurrent yeast infections typically involves two phases.
-The first is an induction phase to eliminate the current infection, often using a longer course of fluconazole (every 72 hours for three doses).
-The second is a maintenance phase, where a lower dose of fluconazole is taken once weekly for six months to suppress yeast regrowth.
-Studies show that maintenance therapy reduces recurrence rates to approximately 10 percent during the treatment period.
+Treatment for recurrent yeast infections usually has two phases.
+The first is an induction phase to clear the current infection.
+This often uses a longer course of fluconazole (every 72 hours for three doses).
+The second is a maintenance phase.
+A lower dose of fluconazole is taken once weekly for six months to suppress yeast regrowth.
+Studies show maintenance therapy cuts recurrence rates to about 10 percent during the treatment period.

 If you experience recurrent infections, your provider may also recommend: